 Walter’s brother Albert also lived into his nineties – and hunted with us until his late eighties.
 He called it quits when he said the geese flying over him appeared as shadows, his eyesight failing.
 We didn’t argue with him, though he still had no problem knocking down birds.
 But it was time.

 My father scans the newspaper obituaries every day, something those who are left behind often do.
-I spent a two-week sabbatical with him and my mother in North Dakota last fall.
+I spent a two-week sabbatical with him and my mother in North Dakota several years ago.
 Several times during the two weeks, he would look up from the paper and say, “Do you remember _______?
 He just died.”

 If you get to live long enough, those you love pass on one after another until one day you discover that you are alone, in the half light of the canyon, astonished at the brevity of life.
 You have to decide whether to fly fish when only the river beckons, and the voices of others have gone silent.

 About a year and a half ago, I got a call from my Dad.
 He had been out deer hunting, alone.